Ready for Prime Time1 of 12

 It would be easy enough to use a different one of the many versions of Deathlok that have existed in comics.
 In fact, Agents of S.H.I.E.L.D. stayed away from any of Deathlok's classic alter egos - maybe leaving the door open for one of them to appear in a spin-off show.

-Netflix could also go darker than would be possible on ABC, something that might play right into Deathlok’s dark sci-fi tone.
+And if the show aired outside of network TV, it could also go darker than would be possible on ABC - something that might play right into Deathlok’s dark sci-fi tone.

 She was also set to receive her own TV series in the early '90's, but like the earlier appearance, that too fell through.
 A live-action She-Hulk film was also planned, with actress Bridgette Nielsen attached, but it died when no funding could be found.